sgchris/grafogram/GRAFOGRAM_JSON_FORMAT.md

 ## Canvas Layout & Safe Zones

-When generating coordinates for shapes, consider the Grafogram UI layout to ensure shapes don't overlap with toolbars:
+When generating coordinates for shapes, you have full flexibility in positioning since Grafogram automatically centers imported diagrams:

 ### UI Layout
 - **Top Bar**: Height of ~60px containing app title and controls